Can you get disability for diabetes?

 Having diabetes by itself usually will not enable you to qualify for Social Security Disability (SSDI).
-Many people have diabetes and are able to work normally.
-However, if you are unable to controlblood sugar levels throughout the day, having symptoms such as dizziness, vision problems or numbness that impact your ability to perform your job will be considered when you apply for SSD.
+Many people have diabetes and can work normally.
+However, if you cannot control blood sugar levels throughout the day, symptoms such as dizziness, vision problems, numbness, or other conditions that impact your ability to work will be considered when you apply for SSD.

 The Social Security Administration (SSA) has developed listings for various diseases that could qualify for disability benefits.
 They refer to this list as their Blue Book.
 It allows Disability Examiners (DE) to quickly reference a specific disease and compare the listing with the actual symptoms of the claimant.

 The Blue Book does not list diabetes as a qualifying disease because by itself, it does not meet the minimum standards needed by the SSA to be listed.
 It must be diagnosed in conjunction with specific impairments to bring a person’s limitations up to the level required for benefits.
 The impairments caused by the related diseases would be evaluated on their own under that disease’s listing.
 These illnesses are relevant if they prevent you from working and performing substantial gainful activity (SGA), which in 2020 was the ability to earn $1,260 gross wages or net self-employment profit monthly ($2,110 if you are blind).

 Illnesses Related to Diabetes